Flavors of sweet berries, stone fruit, and chocolate

 Roasted and blended for flavor intensity and sweetness.
 Little Buddy is a blend for those seeking an adventurous, complex fruit laden cup balanced perfectly by comfortable chocolaty flavor notes .

 Little Buddy was the name of a teenager's first car.
-This blend of coffees, just like the car Little Buddy, takes an inexperienced palate and guides it towards a new world, transported by a vehicle that is fun and exciting to roll with.
-Little Buddy is our espresso blend for our Proctor-Tacoma location.
-The spirit of the City of Destiny is captured in every sip.
+This blend of coffees, just like the car Little Buddy, guides the palate towards a new world in a vehicle that is exciting and fun to roll with.
+Originally the house espresso of our Proctor-Tacoma location, the eager spirit of the City of Destiny is captured in every sip.
 Enjoy!

 For espresso we recommend